Here are all the winners from the 2024 Grammys – rolling list

 Lost Bayou Ramblers & Louisiana Philharmonic Orchestra – ‘Live: Orpheum Theater Nola

-New Breed Bass Band – Made in New Orleans’
+New Breed Bass Band – Made in New Orleans’ – winner

 New Orleans Nightcrawlers – ‘Too Much to Hold’